timdolenko/kollections/README.md

 # Kollection

-Provides collection convinience extensions from Kotlin.
+Collection convinience extensions from Kotlin for Swift.

 ## Examples